KomodoPlatform/NotaryNodes/proposals/webworker01/README.md

     zcXypsEqn4ZHwtRVZSnjWJ3mwxkDzkMWnyfjZenhs3t9kGJgTdt4BxHuaS7X2iS8SHFUhYe6BpWZrGkMWVcSiXkRoRbsnY2

-(Do not use this address if you wish to be credited rewards)
+(Do not use the z address if you wish to be credited rewards)